RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugins.md

 There are currently two types of plugins :
 * `criterion`: Used in the search form, this type of plugin allows users creating search filters on attributes.
 See [criteria plugins](/frontend/plugins/plugin-criteria) page for more detail
 * `services`: Used in the search result table, they provide additionnals interactions with data they are associated with.
-The developper can ask both administration (configuration) and user (runtime configuration) to fill several values before computing and displaying service results in a dialog box.
+The developer can ask both administration (configuration) and user (runtime configuration) to fill several values before computing and displaying service results in a dialog box.
 See [service plugins](/frontend/plugins/plugin-services) page for more detail

 Plugins are very similar to REGARDS UI dynamic modules, but:
 * They are not bundled along the code source code.
 Instead, they are compiled separetely and should be loaded through an HTTP repository.